Aircraft spotting: Legal ramifications

 The legal repercussions of the hobby were dramatically shown in November 2001 when fourteen aircraft spotters (twelve British, two Dutch) were arrested by Greek police after being observed at an open day at the Greek Air Force base at Kalamata.
 They were charged with espionage and faced a possible 20-year prison sentence if found guilty.
 After being held for six weeks, they were eventually released on $11,696 (£9,000) bail, and the charges reduced to the misdemeanor charge of illegal information collection.
-Confident of their innocence they returned for their trial in April, 2002 and were stunned to be found guilty, with eight of the group sentenced to three years, the rest for one year.
-At their appeal a year later all were acquitted.
+They returned for their trial in April 2002 and were found guilty, with eight of the group sentenced to three years, the rest for one year.
+At their appeal a year later, all were acquitted.

 As airport watch groups

-In the wake of the targeting of airports by terrorists, enthusiasts' organisations and police in the UK have cooperated in creating a code of conduct for plane spotters, in a similar vein to guidelines devised for train spotters.
+In the wake of the targeting of airports by terrorists, enthusiasts' organisations and police in the UK have cooperated in creating a code of conduct for planespotters, in a similar vein to guidelines devised for train spotters.
 By asking enthusiasts to contact police if spotters believe they see or hear something suspicious, this is an attempt to allow enthusiasts to continue their hobby while increasing security around airports.
 Birmingham and Stansted pioneered this approach in Britain and prior to the 2012 London Olympics, RAF Northolt introduced a Flightwatch scheme based on the same cooperative principles.
 These changes are also being made abroad in countries such as Australia, where aviation enthusiasts are reporting suspicious or malicious actions to police.

 The organisation of such groups has now been echoed in parts of North America.
 For example, the Bensenville, Illinois police department have sponsored an Airport Watch group at the Chicago O'Hare Airport.
 Members are issued identification cards and given training to accurately record and report unusual activities around the airport perimeter.
 (Members are not permitted airside.)
 Meetings are attended and supported by the FBI, Chicago Department of Aviation and the TSA who also provide regular training to group members.
 The Bensenville program was modeled on similar programs in Toronto, Ottawa and Minneapolis.

 In 2009, a similar airport watch group was organized between airport security and local aircraft spotters at Montréal–Pierre Elliott Trudeau International Airport.
 As of 2016, the group has 46 members and a special phone number to use to contact police if suspicious activity is seen around the airport area.